GLOBAL MARKETS-Equities climb on strong earnings, yen steadies

 NEW YORK, Jan 23 (Reuters) - U.S. and European stocks rose on Wednesday, propelled by strong earnings reports and the extension of the U.S. debt ceiling.

-The U.S. House of Representatives voted to extend the government’s borrowing authority under the federal debt limit until May.
+The U.S. House of Representatives voted to extend the government’s borrowing authority under the federal debt limit to May.

 Technology shares were a focus, following strong results from IBM and Google on Tuesday.
 After the market closed, Apple Inc, the world’s largest technology company, reported quarterly revenue that slightly missed Wall Street expectations as sales of its flagship iPhone came in below target.
-Its shares fell 6.5 percent in after-hours trading.
+Its shares fell more than 4 percent.

 Shares of IBM, the world’s largest technology services company, propelled the Dow Jones industrial index higher.
 IBM rose 4.4 percent after the company outlined a better-than-forecast outlook for 2013 and posted better-than-expected fourth-quarter earnings and revenue.